wangjohn/wangjohn.github.io/_posts/2013-08-07-isolated-namespaces.md

 ## Generating Engine Name

-First, the method sets the `engine_name` by invoking `generate_railtie_name` on in module that was passed as an argument.
+First, the method sets the `engine_name` by invoking `generate_railtie_name` on the module that was passed in as an argument.
 This adds underscores to the module name.
 This means that whenever you call `engine_name` on the engine, you will receive an underscored and nicely readable representation of the module.
 For example:

 {% highlight ruby %}
 MyEngine::Engine.engine_name # => my_engine